cyber-science/2017/cfp.md

 ## Important Dates

-* Workshop Proposal Due: March 30, 2017
+* Workshop Proposal Due: March 30th, 2017
-* Special Session Proposal Due: April 30, 2017
+* Special Session Proposal Due: April 30th, 2017
-* Paper Submission Deadline: May 30, 2017
+* Paper Submission Deadline: **July 10th, 2017**
-* Author Notification: August 10, 2017
+* Author Notification: August 10th, 2017
-* Camera-ready Due: September 10, 2017
+* Camera-ready Due: September 1st, 2017

+## Submission

+Authors are invited to submit their original research work that has not previously been submitted or published in any other venue.
+Papers should be prepared in IEEE CS format and submitted via the Cyber Science 2017 web site, [https://edas.info/newPaper.php?c=23118](https://edas.info/newPaper.php?c=23118).

 ## Publications